jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

         return url_for('article', id=self.id)
 ```

 If the field requires extra information, we can add a private attribute to the model.
-The attribute's name starts with an underscore, and Pydantic will ingore it in serialization and validation.
+The attribute's name starts with an underscore, and Pydantic will ignore it in serialization and validation.

 ```python
 from pydantic import PrivateAttr